Not Just Change the Labels, Learn the Features: Watermarking Deep Neural Networks with Multi-View Data: MAT

-Here we show a simple example with two classes: circle and square.
-With the logit margin loss, we would select the samples which are close to the decision boundary which exhibit both features of the circle class and the square class.
-Figure \ref{fig:methods} a) shows the decision boundary of the source model on the source data.
-Figure \ref{fig:methods} b) shows the decision boundary of the source model after training with the clean data and the chosen trigger set.
-It is noteworthy that this selection not only enhances watermarking performance but also impose minimal affect on clean accuracy, given that all other samples from the square class are considerably far from the chosen trigger set.
+In Fig. \ref{fig:methods}, we show a simple example with two classes: circle and rectangle.
+With the logit margin loss, we select samples close to the decision boundary that exhibit features of both the circle and rectangle classes.
+Fig. \ref{fig:methods} a) shows the decision boundary of the source model on the source data.
+Fig. \ref{fig:methods} b) shows the decision boundary of the source model after training with the clean data and the chosen trigger set.
+It is noteworthy that this selection not only enhances watermarking performance but also imposes minimal effect on clean accuracy, given that all other samples from the rectangle class are considerably far from the chosen trigger set.
 This intuition is validated by the experimental results.

 \textbf{Feature Regularization.} While the chosen trigger set possesses multi-view features, it is still important to encourage the source model to learn the desired features effectively.
-In the example shown in Figure \ref{fig:methods} b), ideally, the source should employ the circle feature to classify samples in the trigger set.
-For instance, in a model extraction attack involving a circular image, the source model should be capable of transferring predictions on the trigger set to the surrogate model.
+In Fig. \ref{fig:methods} b), ideally, the source should employ the circle feature to classify samples in the trigger set.
+For instance, in a model extraction attack involving a circular image, the source model should be capable of transferring predictions from the trigger set to the surrogate model.
 Thus, we propose to enhance the model's feature learning by incorporating a feature regularization loss.
-In particular, for a given sample $(x_k, \hat{y}_k)$ in the trigger set, we aims to push the feature of the sample to be close to the mean feature of class $\hat{y}_k$.
+In particular, for a given sample $(x_k, \hat{y}_k)$ in the trigger set, we aim to push the feature of the sample to be close to the mean feature of class $\hat{y}_k$.
 This can be achieved by minimizing the following loss,